eminetto/beeb/README.md

 # beeb
-A smal cli command to generate a notification
+A smal cli command to generate a desktop notification